xyxiaoyou/spark/docs/configuration.md

   <td><code>spark.ui.retainedJobs</code></td>
   <td>1000</td>
   <td>
     How many jobs the Spark UI and status APIs remember before garbage collecting.
+    This is a target maximum, and fewer elements may be retained in some circumstances.
   </td>
 </tr>
 <tr>
   <td><code>spark.ui.retainedStages</code></td>
   <td>1000</td>
   <td>
     How many stages the Spark UI and status APIs remember before garbage collecting.
+    This is a target maximum, and fewer elements may be retained in some circumstances.
   </td>
 </tr>
 <tr>
   <td><code>spark.ui.retainedTasks</code></td>
   <td>100000</td>
   <td>
     How many tasks the Spark UI and status APIs remember before garbage collecting.
+    This is a target maximum, and fewer elements may be retained in some circumstances.
   </td>
 </tr>
 <tr>